arm-hpc/IEEECluster2020/README.md

 ## Submission

-We will shortly be opening submission for papers.
+Submissions will be taken through EasyChair at the following link: [EAHPC-2020](https://easychair.org/conferences/submission_new?a=24642655).

 Accepted papers will be included in the IEEE Cluster 2020 conference proceedings.